Ghantasala (musician): Private recordings and Bhagavad Gita

 Ghantasala served as the Aaasthana Gaayaka (court musician) for the Tirumala Tirupati Devasthanams.
-He recorded private albums, including Bhagawad Gita, Patriotic Songs, Padyalu—a unique genre of Telugu, singing the verses in dramatic style—Pushpa Vilapam, Devotional and folk songs.
-His recording of "Bhagawad Gita", which he directed and sang, can now be heard daily in the Tirumala temple.
+He recorded private albums, including Bhagawad Geetha, Patriotic Songs, Padyalu—a unique genre of Telugu, singing the verses in dramatic style—Pushpa Vilapam, Devotional and folk songs.
+His recording of "Bhagawad Geetha", which he directed and sang, can now be heard daily in the Tirumala temple.
 According to music director Pendyala Nageswara Rao and playback singer P. Susheela, "Ghantasala alone is the foremost among playback singers who had a full-fledged melodious powerful voice range which could accommodate in uniformity, all the three octaves in music quite comfortably".

 Pendyala Nageswara Rao channelled Ghantasala's classical musical knowledge and skills in classical renditions and in Telugu films including siva sankari from film Jagadekaveeruni Katha, Rasika Raja taguvaramu kama from film Jayabheri, and Syamala Dandakam – Manikya Veena from film Mahakavi Kalidasu.
 Pendyala said these renditions were recorded only in one take by Ghantasala.